Applied Scientist / ML Engineer · available August 2026

 N. Kashani Motlagh, J. Davis, T. Anderson, J. Gwinnup

-• Won Best Paper at ISVC 2022; seeded follow-on work for the MVA 2025 journal extension.
+• Best Paper at ISVC 2022; later extended in the MVA 2025 journal version.

-• Delivered +0.4% selective accuracy and +1.3% coverage gains on ImageNet over global thresholding.
+• Reported +0.4% selective-accuracy and +1.3% coverage gains on ImageNet over global thresholding.

 Why it matters